apache/openwhisk-deploy-kube/kubernetes/invoker/README.md

 # Troubleshooting
 ## No invokers are deployed

-Verify that you actually have nodes with the label openwhisk=invoker.
+Verify that you actually have at least one node with the label openwhisk-role=invoker.

 ## Kubernetes Host Linux Versions